 Pre-employment screening tests: When are they legal?

-Many small businesses use pre-employment screening tests to quickly and objectively narrow an applicant pool down to the most eligible candidates.
-In fact, these screenings have been gaining popularity in recent years thanks to online job listings.
-Even the smallest business can be flooded with applications.
-Plus, a thoughtful screening process can go a long way toward reducing workplace discrimination and liability risks while allowing the cream to rise to the top.
+Many small businesses use pre-employment screening tests in making their hiring decisions, to quickly and objectively narrow an applicant pool down to the most eligible candidates.
+These screenings have been gaining popularity in recent years thanks to online job listings, with some human resources personnel viewing them as a business necessity.

 What is a pre-employment test?